 Pitching to Magazines: Basic How-tos and Tips

-Getting your brand into a magazine is so exciting—seeing the glossy cover on newsstands, a press clipping and hopefully, all the sales that come from the feature.
+Getting your brand into a magazine is so exciting—seeing the glossy cover on newsstands, adding a press clipping to your website and other marketing materials, and hopefully, getting all the sales that come from the feature.

 Here are a few key tips and tricks we recommend as you begin your outreach.

 To help you establish parameters and also prioritize your media outlets, you should first start with building your media list.
 This includes names, positions, and email addresses of outlets you can see you brand in.